Moein Al Bastaki: Magic career

 Al Bastaki began his magic career in 2005 with small performances for friends and relatives.
 His first professional performance was in 2005 for a New Year's Eve event in Dubai.
 From 2005 until 2010, Al Bastaki performed close up magic and stage shows at a range of events and festivals across the UAE.
 He finally began performing on TV and radio, with his first appearance on Sama TV in 2010.
 Since then, Al Bastaki has performed publicly and appeared on a number of Arabic TV shows, most recently as a weekly guest on Men El Akher, on DMTV.
 In 2015 Al Bastaki launched a new line of magic tricks products under his own brand that hit most of UAE and GCC toy shops.
 In 2016 Al Bastaki took his performances to the next stage using the power of the mind.
 He undertook a variety of never before seen tricks with a distinct middle eastern flavor.

-Celebrity

-Al Bastaki has performed tricks for a number of internationally recognized celebrities including John Travolta and Mike Tyson, WWE stars such as The Miz, John Cena, CM Punk and R-Truth, sports personalities such as Diego Maradona and Fabio Cannavaro.
-He has also performed for a number of famous Arabic celebrities including Sami Yusuf, Abdulhussain Abdulredha, Hayat El Fahad, Saad Al-Faraj, Ibrahim Al Sallal, Jasim El Nabhan, Ahmed El Sakka, Ahmed Bedair and Dawood Hussain.